bartvanhoey/AbpGenericHttpServiceRepo/README.md

-# Create a Generic HTTP Service to consume a Web API
+# Create a Generic HTTP Service to Consume a Web API

 ## Generics: Write Once, Use Every Time